parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

 ```

     100%|██████████| 8/8 [00:02<00:00,  3.10it/s]

     time: 2.59 s

+​

 Create a Scarf DataStore object.
 This object will be the primary way to interact with the data and all its constituent assays.
-THe first time a zarr file is loaded, we need to set the default assay.
+The first time a zarr file is loaded, we need to set the default assay.
 Here we set the 'RNA' assay as the default assay.
 When a zarr file is loaded, scarf checks if some per cell statistics have been calculated.
 If not then nFeatures (no. of features per cell) and nCounts (total sum of feature counts per cell) are calculated.
 Scarf will also attempt to calculate % mitochondrial and ribosomal content per cell.

 ```python